 Since that introduction, Jenny and I have been in conversation – and I’m happy to say she will be here to explore, not only the pleasures of Tasmania, MONA etc . . . but also . . . we are not quite certain what else may emerge!

 Please visit Jenny’s website and take time to understand something of the integrity and deep listening expressed in her work.

 Exciting news 2016!

-LYNCHPIN project 2012: Forests of the Sea Winner
+LYNCHPIN project 2012: Forests of the Sea becomes winner of the

 Our Projects over the last eight years

-The latest and largest of these projects has been the three-year program The Making of a Symphony.
-The symphony ex Oceano – we are from the Ocean is dedicated to those whose lives are given to ocean science.
+The largest of these projects has been the three-year program The Making of a Symphony.
+The symphony ex Oceano – we are from the Ocean – the Ocean sustains us is dedicated to those whose lives are given to ocean science.